jasongilman/proto-repl-demo/demos.md

 When the REPL starts in Proto REPL it runs the Clojure build tool, Leiningen as a child process.
 Leiningen starts a Clojure REPL using the current project's classpath.
 Proto REPL sends code to the REPL which is evaluated.
 Any standard out from the REPL including the evaluation response is returned and displayed in the REPL.

+[Boot](https://github.com/boot-clj/boot) is supported for running the REPL as well.
+Proto REPL will use a project.clj file first if it is found.

+## Demo: Start the REPL with a specific build.boot or project.clj

+You can force Proto REPL to use a specific build.boot or project.clj file by opening it and then using one of the following methods.

+* Use the keyboard shortcut for specific build file - `ctrl-, shift-L`
+* Select the menu item "Packages" -> "proto-repl" -> "Start REPL from open project.clj/build.boot"
+* Right click and select "proto-repl" -> "Start REPL from open project.clj/build.boot"

 ## Demo: Send a Block of Clojure Code to the REPL

 Put your cursor somewhere within the statement below and press `ctrl-, b`.